May 14 Revolt: Background

 The Revolt was the consequence of the events during the Presidency of Manuel de Arriaga.
 At the height of political instability, when many of the Parties in the legislature were openly hostile to each other and the Assembly was unmanageable, the former president (finding no consensus) wishing to reduce the influence of the Portuguese Republican Party, dissolved the National Assembly unilaterally, and, on 25 January 1915, installed Pimenta de Castro to run the government.

 Castro immediately appointed several military officers in various ministries, dissolved the National Assembly, and ran the government as a dictator.
 He allowed the re-opening of monarchist organizations, three monarchist papers, and their members amnestied, including Henrique Paiva de Couceiro (who had led monarchist counter-revolutionary campaigns into northern Portugal).
 As a result of these actions Pimenta de Castro, Machado dos Santos, António José de Almeida and President Manuel de Arriaga were branded traitors to the Republic.

-On 24 February 1915, Castro's government directly issued a new electoral law.
-Furthermore, it used the military to stop Parliament from resuming its sittings on March 4 and did not schedule elections before 7 March 1915, ignoring the law.
+On 24 February 1915, Castro's government directly issued a new electoral law and postponed the elections (previously set for 7 March 1915) indefinitely).
+Furthermore, it used the military to stop Parliament from resuming its sittings on March 4, ignoring the law.

 When general Pimenta de Castro's government has Parliament shut down, senator Bernardino Machado protests to an officer of the Republican National Guard (Portugal, 4 March 1915).

 As the government had been appointed when the Assembly was not in session, the politicians demanded the resumption of sittings on March 4.
 This was refused, since the President was under no legal obligation to open the Assembly.
 Refused admittance to the National Assembly, the politicians gathered at the Palácio da Mitra, and decided to openly attack the government; they established, as a legally constituted assembly, that the acts of Pimenta de Castro and President Arriaga were unlawful, undemocratic and void, and were willing to take power by force.

 It was at this time that they decided to form a Revolutionary Junta to seize power.
 In addition to General Sá Cardoso and Álvaro de Castro, the Junta included Norton de Matos, José de Freitas Ribeiro, and António Maria da Silva and they were dependent on Leote de Rego to command the Navy's revolutionary forces.
 The coup d'état would be similar to the 5 October revolution, supported by the Navy (the group that was most favorable to the republicans) and armed civil groups, in particular the Carbonária and Formiga Branca (especially if it seemed that the army would not support the attempt, or if it was determined that they could not be trusted).